 Return the string of all characters read, without the newline character at the end.
+Raise

-Raise input ic buf pos len reads up to len characters from the given channel ic, storing them in string buf, starting at character number pos.
+End\of\file if the end of the file is reached at the beginning of line. - val input : in\channel -> string -> int -> int -> int input ic buf pos len reads up to len characters from the given channel ic, storing them in string buf, starting at character number pos.
 It returns the actual number of characters read, between 0 and len (inclusive).
 A return value of 0 means that the end of file was reached.
 A return value between 0 and len exclusive means that not all requested len characters were read, either because no more characters were available at that time, or because the implementation found it convenient to do a partial read; input must be called again to read the remaining characters, if desired.
-(See also Pervasives.really_input[19.2] for reading exactly len characters.)
-Exception Invalid_argument "input" is raised if pos and len do not designate a valid substring of buf.

-End_of_file if the end of the file is reached at the beginning of line. - val input : in_channel -> string -> int -> int -> int

-- val really_input : in_channel -> string -> int -> int -> unit really_input ic buf pos len reads len characters from channel ic, storing them in string buf, starting at character number pos.
-Raise End_of_file if the end of file is reached before len characters have been read.
-Raise Invalid_argument "really_input" if pos and len do not designate a valid substring of buf. - val input_byte : in_channel -> int val input_value : in_channel -> 'a
+(See also Pervasives.really\input[20.2] for reading exactly len characters.)
+Exception Invalid\argument "input" is raised if pos and len do not designate a valid substring of buf. - val really\input : in\channel -> string -> int -> int -> unit really\input ic buf pos len reads len characters from channel ic, storing them in string buf, starting at character number pos.
+Raise End\of\file if the end of file is reached before len characters have been read.
+Raise Invalid\argument "really\input" if pos and len do not designate a valid substring of buf. - val input\byte : in\channel -> int val input\value : in\channel -> 'a

-Same as Pervasives.input_char[19.2], but return the 8-bit integer representing the character.
-Raise End_of_file if an end of file was reached. - val input_binary_int : in_channel -> int val seek_in : in_channel -> int -> unit seek_in chan pos sets the current reading position to pos for channel chan.
+Same as Pervasives.input\char[20.2], but return the 8-bit integer representing the character.
+Raise End\of\file if an end of file was reached. - val input\binary\int : in\channel -> int val seek\in : in\channel -> int -> unit seek\in chan pos sets the current reading position to pos for channel chan.
 This works only for regular files.
 On files of other kinds, the behavior is unspecified.

 Read an integer encoded in binary format (4 bytes, big-endian) from the given input channel.
-See Pervasives.output_binary_int[19.2].
-Raise End_of_file if an end of file was reached while reading the integer.
+See Pervasives.output\binary\int[20.2].
+Raise End\of\file if an end of file was reached while reading the integer.

-Read the representation of a structured value, as produced by Pervasives.output_value[19.2], and return the corresponding value.
-This function is identical to Marshal.from_channel[20.19]; see the description of module Marshal[20.19] for more information, in particular concerning the lack of type safety.
+Read the representation of a structured value, as produced by Pervasives.output\value[20.2], and return the corresponding value.
+This function is identical to Marshal.from\channel[21.19]; see the description of module Marshal[21.19] for more information, in particular concerning the lack of type safety.

-val pos_in : in_channel -> int
+val pos\in : in\channel -> int